7 Best Practices for Designing Effective Microlearning Videos for Employee Training

 - Boosts participation

-Long & text heavy content have no place in microlearning.
-So, keep them brief and compact.
+Long and text heavy content has no place in microlearning.
+So, keep it brief and compact.
 Microlearning videos can benefit from ‘micro’ stories.

 This is what you must include in your story, no matter how brief it is: